royjacobson/modules-report/README.md

 ### MSVC
 MSVC have a complete implementation of modules.
-Support of C++23's `import std` is has been merged to the STL and is expected to ship in VS2022 17.5, probably in early 2023.
+Support of C++23's `import std` is done and was shipped in VS2022 17.5.
+However, it is recommended to wait until 17.6 because of some serious compiler bugs that were not fixed in time.

 See [here](https://developercommunity.visualstudio.com/search?space=62&q=modules&stateGroup=active&sort=votes) for a list of reported compiler modules bugs.